Advertisement

 PMI had licensed American IQOS sales to Altria, but after patent disputes with British American Tobacco led to a 2021 International Trade Commission ruling forcing imported IQOS devices off the U.S. market, PMI decided in 2022 to buy back U.S. sales rights from Altria.
 PMI had already announced plans to begin manufacturing the device in U.S. production facilities.

-PMI now plans to sell IQOS in the U.S. on its own, probably beginning in 2024 when sales rights revert from Altria.
-In November 2022, PMI gained control of Swedish Match, the snus and nicotine pouch manufacturer that has existing U.S. sales and distribution infrastructure.
+PMI now plans to sell IQOS in the U.S. on its own, beginning in late 2025, after the FDA is expected to authorize the IQOS ILUMA.
+As of January 2025, PMIS is test-marketing the IQOS 3.0 in Austin, TX.
+In November 2022, PMI gained control of Swedish Match, the snus and ZYN nicotine pouch manufacturer that has existing U.S. sales and distribution infrastructure.

 How does IQOS work?